bantex01/nagios_aws/README.md

 ## Nagios Configuration

-In order to use NRDP and this script you will need to follow the official Naios documentation on passive host and service definitions which can be found here:
+In order to use NRDP and this script you will need to follow the official Nagios documentation on passive host and service definitions which can be found here:

 https://support.nagios.com/kb/article/nrdp-passive-host-and-service-definitions-762.html